-Note: this post contains affiliate links that may earn commission.
+Note: this post contains affiliate links that earn commission from qualifying purchases.

 Worlds Colliding/Time Travel

-Sal and Gabi Break the Universe
+Sal and Gabi Break the Universe (series) by Carlos Hernandez

 My son listened to this on audiobook and loved it!
 He was alternating between gasping and laughing.
 Salvador Vidón is the new kid, but is also an unusual kid because he is able to open portals into alternate universes with his mind.
 He meets Gabi Reál who is a bit suspicious of his explanation about the mysterious things that happen when he is around.
 This is a really fun book, with lots of fast-paced action and crazy humor.
 Highly recommended!

-The Last Last-Day-of-Summer
+The Last Last-Day-of-Summer (series) by Lamar Giles

-This is one of the quirkiest books I have ever read aloud and my 10 year old absolutely loved it.
+This is one of the quirkiest books I have ever read aloud and my 10-year-old absolutely loved it.
 Cousins Otto and Sheed live in a Virginia county known for strange happenings.
 Together they have worked to solve many mysteries but this is the last day of summer and they are not ready for it to be over.
 They encounter a mysterious man with a camera that stops time and that's when the weirdness really begins!
 Zany, imaginative, not-a-little-bit-surreal, yet still thoughtful.

-Starcross: A Stirring Adventure of Spies, Time Travel and Curious Hats
+Starcross: A Stirring Adventure of Spies, Time Travel and Curious Hats (series) by Philip Reeve

 Find it: Amazon